 Thinking about raising chickens?
 Check out which chickens breeds make the best pets!

-Ducks make great pets because they are social, intelligent, and require little room to be happy.
+Ducks make great pets because they are hilarious to watch.
+Their personalities are quirky and they are social, intelligent, and require little room to be happy.
 Ducks will interact with their owners, can play games.
 They are very entertaining to children.
 Different varieties of ducks will specialize in various activities.
 Mallards may fly around the yard putting on a show for you.
 Pekin ducks love to line up and follow you around the yard.
 Ducks raised from the egg are tame and very trainable.

 How much space does a duck need?
 Ducks can be happy with s smaller amount of space, especially if you spend time with her.
 Poultry diapers are available if you want to keep your duck indoors.
 Ducks love water and will be the happiest if provided with a little space and some water such as a small pond, kiddie pool, or possibly the bathtub.

 Will a duck love me back?
 Ducks have the ability to love and bond with their owners, But, if a duck is raised outdoors with a lot of other ducks and only fed, they are less likely to bond.
 They will probably just come running for the food.
 Ducks are more intelligent than most people think.